Michael Joiner

-Michael Joiner (born October 28, 1981) is an American former professional basketball player and current assistant coach for the Memphis Hustle of the NBA G League.
+Michael Vincent Joiner (born October 28, 1981) is an American professional basketball coach and former player who is currently an assistant coach for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
 He is 6'7" and played the small forward and sometimes power forward positions.

-Born in Kansas City, Missouri, Joiner graduated from Seventy-First High School in 2000.
+Born in Kansas City, Missouri, Joiner graduated from Seventy-First High School in Fayetteville, North Carolina in 2000.
 He attended Florida State University.

 In 2007, Joiner averaged 19.3 points per game in his 18 matches for the Canterbury Rams in the New Zealand National Basketball League.

 For the 2008–09 season, Joiner averaged 8.5 points, 4.9 rebounds and 1.5 assists per game for the Sioux Falls Skyforce in the NBA Development League.

 Coaching career

-For the 2019–20 season, Joiner was added to the coaching staff of the G League’s Memphis Hustle as an assistant.
+For the 2019–20 season, Joiner was added to the coaching staff of the G League's Memphis Hustle as an assistant.
+In January 2024, the Phoenix Mercury hired Joiner as an assistant coach to Nate Tibbetts.